-This work has been supported by the research project Security-Oriented Research in Information Technology CEZ MSM0021630528, grant VG20102015006 of the Ministry of the Interior of the Czech Republic, the European Regional Development Fund in the IT4Innovations Centre of Excellence (CZ.1.05/1.1.00/02.0070) and with a financial support from the Czech Republic state budget through the Ministry of Industry and Trade.
-Thanks to Janicka Ch.
+This work has been supported by the research project Security-Oriented Research in Information Technology CEZ MSM0021630528, grant VG20102015006 of the Ministry of the Interior of the Czech Republic, the European Regional Development Fund in the IT4Innovations Centre of Excellence (CZ.1.05/1.1.00/02.0070).
+Special thanks go to Janicka Chmelarova.